beerlington/classy_enum/README.md

 You will also need to add `app/enums` as an autoloadable path.
 This configuration will depend on which version of rails you are using.

+## Upgrading to 2.0

+Prior to 2.0, enum classes were implicity defined and were only required when overriding methods or properties.
+As of 2.0, all enum classes must explicity subclass a child of ClassyEnum::Base.
+If you used the generator, there are no changes to the existing structure.

 ## Example Usage

 The most common use for ClassyEnum is to replace database lookup tables where the content and behavior is mostly static and has multiple "types".
 In this example, I have an ActiveRecord model called `Alarm` with an attribute called `priority`.
 Priority is stored as a string (VARCHAR) type in the database and is converted to an enum value when requested.

 ### 1. Generate the Enum